Richard-Burd/react-redux-portfolio-project/README.md

 x.) setup the backend so that when you create a new airframe, you also create it's
     attitude, PID, and plugins parameters set to null.

+x.) make the attitude update action in the Attitudes controller functional.

+x.) get the attitude 'show' & 'update' fetches working.
+You don't need destroy or index
+    a.) fetchAttitude(airframeId)
+    b.) updateAttitude(airframeId)

 ## Instructions for Setting up Backend API for Final Portfolio Project